 (2) "The Fund estimates that it has distributed more than its income and net realized capital gains; therefore, a portion of your distribution may be a return of capital.
 A return of capital may occur, for example, when some or all of the money that you invested in the Fund is paid back to you.
-A return of capital distribution does not necessarily reflect the Fund's investment performance and should not be confused with 'yield' or 'income'"; and
+A return of capital distribution does not necessarily reflect the Fund's investment performance and should not be confused with 'yield' or 'income'"; 3 and

-(3) "The amounts and sources of distributions reported in this 19(a) Notice are only estimates and are not being provided for tax reporting purposes.
+- (3) "The amounts and sources of distributions reported in this 19(a) Notice are only estimates and are not being provided for tax reporting purposes.
 The actual amounts and sources of the amounts for tax reporting purposes will depend upon the Fund's investment experience during the remainder of its fiscal year and may be subject to changes based on tax regulations.
 The Fund will send you a Form 1099-DIV for the calendar year that will tell you how to report these distributions for federal income tax purposes."

-Such disclosure shall be made in a type size at least as large as and as prominent as any other information in the 19(a) Notice and placed on the same page in close proximity to the amount and the sources of the distribution.

-(b) On the inside front cover of each report to stockholders under rule 30e-1 under the Act, the Fund will:
+Such disclosure shall be made in a type size at least as large as and as prominent as any other information in the 19(a) Notice and placed on the same page in close proximity to the amount and the sources of the distribution. - (b) On the inside front cover of each report to stockholders under rule 30e-1 under the Act, the Fund will: - (i) Describe the terms of the Distribution Policy (including the fixed amount or fixed percentage of the distributions and the frequency of the distributions); - (ii) include the disclosure required by condition 2(a)(ii)(1) above; - (iii) state, if applicable, that the Distribution Policy provides that the Board may amend or terminate the Distribution Policy at any time without prior notice to Fund stockholders; and

-&lt;sup>4 The disclosure in condition 2(a)(ii)(2) will be included only if the current distribution or the fiscal year-to-date cumulative distributions are estimated to include a return of capital.
+&lt;sup>3 The disclosure in condition 2(a)(ii)(2) will be included only if the current distribution or the fiscal year-to-date cumulative distributions are estimated to include a return of capital.